MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-basic-concepts.md

 A *semantic model* is a collection of data that *designers* import or connect to and then use to build reports and dashboards.
 As a *business user*, it's possible that you never interact directly with semantic models, but it's still helpful to learn how they fit into the bigger picture.

-Each semantic model represents a single source of data.
+Each semantic model represents a single or multiple sources of data.
 For example, the source could be an Excel workbook on OneDrive, an on-premises SQL Server Analysis Services tabular dataset, or a Google Analytics dataset.
+It could also be a combination of multiple data sources.
 Power BI supports more than 150 data sources and is always adding more.

 When a designer shares an app with you, or gives you permissions to a workspace, you can look up which semantic models are being used.
 But you can't add or change anything in the semantic model.
 This means that as you interact with dashboards and reports, the underlying data is safe.
 Changes you make to the dashboards and reports don't affect the semantic model.